hello-pangea/dnd/CONTRIBUTING.md

 ### Git commit guidelines

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the git commit messages to **generate the change log**.
+This project adheres to [Semantic Versioning 2.0](http://semver.org/).

 The commit message formatting can be added using a typical git workflow or through the use of a CLI wizard ([Commitizen](https://github.com/commitizen/cz-cli)).
 To use the wizard, run `yarn cz` or `git commit` in your terminal after staging your changes in git.